forbiden-west/SecureTerminalTelegram/README.md

 >Python3.12 or Python3.11

-Now is newest version is 1.0
+Now is newest version is 1.0.2

 Changelog:

+    1.0.2

+     Returned back feature of feedback

     1.0.1

-     --Updated code look
+     Updated code look